Does Freedom Work on Linux? Setup, Limits, and Key Features

 What is Freedom?

-Freedom is a productivity app that blocks distracting websites and apps, helping users become more productive.
-Over 3 million people use Freedom, with users reporting an average of 2.5 hours of productive time gained each day.
+Freedom is a focus and productivity app that blocks distracting websites and apps.
+According to Freedom, the app has over 3 million users, and some report gaining around 2.5 hours of productive time each day.

-• Block Apps: Spending too much time on apps?
-Freedom lets you block time-wasting apps, from email to addicting games.
-(Note: App blocking isn’t available on Linux.)
+• Block Apps: Block time-wasting apps, from email to games.
+(Not available on Linux.)

-• Block the Internet: When you need a break or a deep focus boost, block the entire internet with a single click.
+• Block the Internet: Block the entire internet with a single click.
 (Not available on Linux.)

-• Sync Across Devices: Include as many devices as you’d like in one Freedom session.
+• Sync Across Devices: Include several devices in one Freedom session.
 Freedom supports Mac, Windows, Android, iOS, ChromeOS, and Linux (via Chrome extension).

-• Blocklists: Choose from preset lists or create unlimited custom blocklists for different situations.
-You can even use website exceptions to block everything except the sites you need.
-(Website exceptions available only on Mac and Windows.)
+• Blocklists: Choose from preset lists or create custom blocklists.
+Website exceptions let you block everything except the sites you need.
+(Website exceptions are available on Mac and Windows only.)

-• Advance Scheduling: Start sessions instantly or schedule them ahead of time.
-You can also create recurring sessions to build productive habits.
+• Advance Scheduling: Start sessions right away or schedule them ahead of time.
+You can also set up recurring sessions.

-• Locked Mode: When your willpower needs extra reinforcement, enable Locked Mode to prevent yourself from ending a session early.
+• Locked Mode: Locked Mode prevents you from ending a session early.
 (Available on Mac and Windows only.)

-• Focus Sounds & Pomodoro Mode: Desktop versions include immersive focus sounds and Pomodoro-style timed sessions to support deep work.
+• Focus Sounds and Pomodoro Mode: Desktop versions include focus sounds and Pomodoro-style timed sessions.
 (Not available on Linux.)

-• Additional Chrome Tools: Freedom’s optional Chrome extensions, Pause, Limit, and Insight, add features for mindful browsing, time tracking, and focus control.
+• Additional Chrome Tools: Freedom also offers optional Chrome extensions called Pause, Limit, and Insight for mindful browsing, time tracking, and focus control.

 How Freedom Works on Linux: Browser Extension Only